19hours/sg-statutes/Acts/Companies Act.md

 [13/87]

-(8) Any alteration in the company’s memorandum or articles made by virtue of an order under subsection (3)(b) is of the same effect as if duly made by resolution of the company, and the provisions of this Act apply to the memorandum or articles as so altered accordingly.
+(8) Any alteration in the company’s constitution made by virtue of an order under subsection (3)(b) is of the same effect as if duly made by resolution of the company, and the provisions of this Act apply to the constitution as so altered accordingly.

 [13/87]

+[Act 36 of 2014 wef 03/01/2016]

-(9) An office copy of an order under subsection (3)(b) sanctioning the alteration of the company’s memorandum or articles shall, within 14 days from the making of the order, be delivered by the judicial manager to the Registrar.
+(9) An office copy of an order under subsection (3)(b) sanctioning the alteration of the company’s constitution shall, within 14 days from the making of the order, be delivered by the judicial manager to the Registrar.

 [13/87]

+[Act 36 of 2014 wef 03/01/2016]

 (10) A person dealing with the judicial manager of a company in good faith and for value shall not be concerned to inquire whether the judicial manager is acting within his powers.